 Before the Oru Bay Kayak ST you had three options.
-Get a hardshell kayak and figure out how to transport/ store it, get an inflatable kayak and pray that you do not get a leak or get a modular kayak and still have something that takes up a good amount of space.
+Get a hardshell kayak and figure out how to transport/ store it.
+Get an inflatable kayak and pray that you do not get a leak.
+Or get a modular kayak and still have something that takes up a good amount of space.

-- Sometimes Leak
+- Materials sometimes Leak

 - Quality ones can start getting expensive

 - Have to be taken care of IE not sit in the sun, have regular checks

 - Take up a lot of storage room

 - Need a roof rack or trailer to be transported

 - Are awkward to transport from vehicle to water

 - Still take up a good amount of room

 - Clips have to work